-Sarileru Neekevvaru First Single: 'Mind Block' Song To Release At 5:04 PM!
+Sarileru Neekevvaru First Single: 'Mind Block' Song Is Out!

 There has been a huge wait surrounding Sarileru Neekevvaru songs and the team is set to unveil the first one among the lot at 5:04 PM.
 The official announcement regarding the same has been made by music director Devi Sri Prasad himself.
 Reportedly, the song 'Mind Block' will be a mass number, which is expected to please one and all.

-Note: Update: 'Mind Block' song from Sarileru Neekevvaru has hit the online circuits.
-It is a peppy number, which is sure to leave everyone impressed.
-The song penned by Sri Mani and set to tune by Devi Sri Prasad has been sung by Blaaze and Ranina Reddy.